hongtaoh/hongtaoh.github.io/content/en/blog/2021-04-05-gh-pages-action.md

 clip < ~/.ssh/gh-pages
 ```

-Go to your `username.github.io` repository on GitHub -> Settings -> Secrets -> New repository secret.
+Go to your `username.github.io` repository on GitHub -> Settings -> Secrets -> Actions -> New repository secret.

 Press Cmd+V (Windows: Control+V) in the "Value" section.
 In the "Name" section, input `ACTIONS_DEPLOY_KEY`.
 Press "Add secret".